xwmx/nb/README.md

 ```

 `nb show` is primarily intended for viewing items within the terminal.
-To view files in the system's preferred GUI application,
+To view a file in the system's preferred GUI application,
 use [`nb open`](#open).

 ##### Shortcut Alias: `s`